Science

 Traditional biologics

-UX143 (setrusumab) is an investigational, anti-sclerostin, fully human monoclonal antibody for the treatment of osteogenesis imperfecta.
+UX143 (setrusumab), an investigational, anti-sclerostin, fully human monoclonal antibody for the treatment of osteogenesis imperfecta

 Small molecules